 The financial statements have been prepared on a going concern basis, which assumes continuity of normal business activities and the realisation of assets and the settlement of liabilities in the ordinary course of business.

-During the financial year ended 30 June 2020, the Fund had a net loss of \$282,477 (2019: net profit: \$258,168) primarily as a result of the hotel closure as a consequence of COVID-19.
+During the financial year ended 30 June 2022, the Fund had a net profit of \$117,301 (2021: net loss: \$405,888).